Time for Reflection

 Time for Reflection is an early American television program that aired on the DuMont Television Network.
-Newspapers from the time period show Time For Reflection began airing on June 27, 1949 as a daily 5-minute program, Monday through Friday from 5:25 pm – 5:30 pm.
+Newspapers from the time show that it began airing on June 27, 1949, as a daily 5-minute program, Monday through Friday, from 5:25 pm to 5:30 pm.
 It appears to have finished its run on January 19, 1951.
-By the time the program finished its run it was airing as a 10-minute program, 5:15 pm – 5:25 pm.
+By the time the program finished its run, it was airing as a 10-minute program, 5:15 pm to 5:25 pm.

-The series consisted of poetry and inspirational prose read by host David Ross (1891-1975).
+The series consisted of poetry and inspirational prose read by host David Ross (1891–1975).

-At least one Kinescope from December 1950 is known to exist at UCLA, and is narrated by Fred Scott, long time DuMont announcer and Communications Officer Rogers on Captain Video.
+At least one Kinescope from December 1950 is known to exist at UCLA, and is narrated by Fred Scott, long-time DuMont announcer and Communications Officer Rogers on Captain Video.